SwissDataScienceCenter/amalthea/README.md

 - A configmap to hold some non-secret configuration
 - A secret to hold some secret configuration
 - A service to expose the pod defined in the statefulSet
-- An ingress to make the jupyter server outside reachable from outside of the cluster
+- An ingress to make the Jupyter server outside reachable from outside of the cluster

 ## Patching a JupyterServer